A Breakdown of Maui’s Best Vacation Rentals & Condo Complexes: By Area, Amenities, Etc.

 This is what everybody wants, right?
 These places are all condo-tels or condo resorts and on the beach.
 They’re all nice properties with a range of room types and pretty good amenities.
 Because these are condos, individual units will vary so do your research when filtering through search results.

-The next four options are all located in North Kihei which is the least crowded part of Kihei (South Maui), but also the beaches can be windy (it’s actually a popular windsurfing spot).
-But the complexes in this little pocket are much nicer than a lot of what you’ll find in Central Kihei.
+The next option is located in North Kihei which is the least crowded part of Kihei (South Maui), but also the beaches can be windy (it’s actually a popular windsurfing spot).
+There are several complexes in this area and generally I prefer the northern part of Kihei to the central part.

 The next three spots are all in South Maui almost to Wailea.
 These are places that I realllly like and would be top of my list if I was looking for a good condo rental on Maui.